4 Ways to Save for Retirement Without a 401(k)

 Technically, you can open an HSA even if your employer doesn’t offer one.
 But you can’t make contributions to the account unless you’re covered by a high-deductible health plan.

-You can’t add money if you’re enrolled in Medicare or Medicaid either.
+You also can’t add money if you’re enrolled in Medicare or Medicaid either.
 (However, you can take HSA money out of your account in retirement to pay for things Medicare doesn’t cover, like eyeglasses or hearing aids.)

 3. Traditional Brokerage Accounts